sanooprajps/aws/README.md

 # aws
 AWS programmatic access

-AWS CLI installation in Ubuntu
+AWS CLI installation on Ubuntu
 ----------------------------

 1) Make sure pip package is installed. (pip or pip3 if python3 is used)